-Descriptor (0) (1) (2)

-Is the breach in a conservation area?
-No Yes

-Is the property subject to an article 4 Direction?
-No Yes

-Is the untidy land causing an offensive smell / odour or No Yes

-health hazard?

-Has the untidy land been causing an issue for more No Yes

-than a month?

-Is a site visit required to determine the extent of harm?
-No Yes

-Is there a highway safety issue?
-No Yes

-Is there a breach of a tree preservation order?
-No Yes

-Is this a statutory listed building?
+Descriptor (0) (1) (2) Is the breach in a conservation area, AONB, SSSI, or similar?
+No Yes Is the property subject to an article 4 Direction?
+No Yes Is the untidy land causing an offensive smell / odour or health hazard?
+No Yes Has the untidy land been causing an issue for more than a month?
+No Yes Is a site visit required to determine the extent of harm?
+No Yes Is there a highway safety issue?
+Yes Is there a breach of a tree preservation order?
+No Yes Is this a statutory listed building?
 No Yes